appcelerator-archive/ti.newsstand/ios/documentation/index.md

 2. Modify the `UINewsstandBindingEdge` and `UINewsstandBindingType` values to get different decorations on the icons.
 Available options can be found in Apple's [CoreFoundationKeys Documentation](https://developer.apple.com/library/mac/#documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html).
 3. Add `newsstandicon.png` to the 'Resources/iphone' directory next to appicon.png
 4. Run the app, you should see it in the Newsstand folder.
-5. Durring development, be sure to call `enableDevMode()` to remove the daily download limit.
+5. During development, be sure to call `enableDevMode()` to remove the daily download limit.

 tiapp.xml